-L. Insofar as practical, Directors and Officers are to be chosen from different continents as follows: There shall be one Director from North America, one from Europe, and one from South America, Africa, Asia or Oceania.
-Officers shall be chosen from at least two continents.
+L. Insofar as practical, Directors and Officers are to be chosen from different continents.
+There should be at least one Director each from North America, Europe, South America, Africa, Asia and Oceania.

 M. The Secretary shall conduct the elections utilizing electronic means and allowing sufficient advance notice to permit participation by members.
 Elections will occur in November of each year with newly elected officers and Directors assuming office on January 1.

-N. The three Directors shall be elected on a staggered basis in an election conducted electronically and coordinated to the extent possible with Officer elections.
+N. The seven Directors shall be elected on a staggered basis in an election conducted electronically and coordinated to the extent possible with Officer elections.
 Each Director shall serve three years.
 The Board may appoint interim Officers and Directors.

 O. The Treasurer may appoint, with approval of the Board, a bookkeeper to assist in handling dues, PayPal or similar accounts, checks and other financial instruments for the Club.
 A U.S. bank account shall be maintained for financial transactions and funds shall be payable in U.S. dollars drawn on a U.S. bank.